Puttalam District: List of Divisional Secretary areas in Puttalam district

-Religion
+Demographics

 Buddhism is the major religion in the district, and has been since the early part of the Anuradhapura Kingdom.
 The second-most common religion is Roman Catholicism.
 In addition to two of the above major religions, Hinduism, Christianity and Islam are well established in the area.
 Munneswaram Hindu Temple and St Anne's Church, Thalawila, are among the historical religious places in the area.